 They wanted to see whether eye contact had any effect on the development of romantic attraction, and if it played a role in reducing uncertainty within initial romantic interactions.

 They had their test subjects indulge in forms of self-disclosure and question-asking, which would then give them results as to whether eye contact increased and decreased the chances of romance.

-This reduction in uncertainty and increase in intimacy, according the the researchers, is because eye contact is a power non-verbal form of expression, and that it tends to prompt self-disclosure (i.e. telling someone more about themselves).
+This reduction in uncertainty and increase in intimacy, according to researchers, is because eye contact is a power non-verbal form of expression, and it tends to prompt self-disclosure (i.e. telling someone more about themselves).